grimmpp/home-assistant-eltako/docs/update_home_assistant_configuration.md

   # optional section 'general_settings'
   general_settings:
     fast_status_change: False   # True: Changes status in HA immediately without waiting for actuator response.
 Default: False
+                                # This general setting can be overwritten on a per-device basis

   # section 'gateway'
   # Currently only devices based on ESP2 protocol are supported.
 In future ESP3 protocol shall be extended.